-At October 1, 2022, the Morningstar Funds Trust board has 4 trustees.
+At April 1, 2025, the Morningstar Funds Trust board has 5 trustees.
 (Each of the series of the Morningstar Funds Trust is referred to as a "Fund" or collectively as the "Funds".)
-Of these 4 trustees, 3 are "independent" trustees and 1 is an "interested" trustee who is an employee of Morningstar.
-In other words, 75% of the board is independent.
-Independent Trustees are expected to maintain their "independent" status.
+Of these 5 trustees, 4 are "independent" trustees and 1 is an "interested" trustee who is an employee of

+Morningstar.
+In other words, 80% of the board is independent.
+Independent trustees are expected to maintain their "independent" status throughout their term on the board.